 Included in the current state tax provision for fiscal year 2015 is a \$180 settlement with New York State, comprised of \$168 of tax and \$12 of interest.
 New York State had alleged that we were not permitted to file a single combined corporation franchise tax return with our subsidiaries.
 We believe that our position related to the filing of our State of New York tax returns was correct, and, based on the prior settlement related to 2004 to 2010 tax returns and subsequent favorable litigation related to similar issues, we concluded at December 31, 2014 that no reserve would be required for our State of New York filings.
-During fiscal year 2015, we reached the \$180 settlement to minimize out-of-pocket costs.
+During fiscal year 2015, we reached the \$180 settlement with the State of New York for the tax years ended April 30, 2011 through April 30, 2013 on a basis similar to the prior settlement to minimize out-of-pocket costs.
 The settlement, which represented less than 8% of the potential cumulative liability for the years settled, was a monetary settlement without any change to our filing combined returns in New York and it closed tax years ending April 30, 2011 through April 30, 2013.
 Due to a change in law, we have elected to file a single combined corporation franchise tax return with our subsidiaries in New York beginning with 2015.
 We have not established any reserve under ASC 740 for the tax years ended April 30, 2014 and December 31, 2014, since we believe our position would more likely than not be successful.